frinkifail/Particle-Incremental-Redesign/README.md

-# Particle Incremental Redesign
+# Particle Incremental
-Particle Incremental - Redesigned (I reworked the CSS)

-## What is this?
-This is the original Particle Incremental but I rewrote the html/css and themes to my liking.
-(He told me to do it)
+Particle Incremental is an incremental game which has... particles.

+xnoob please add details